Quick Summary

 What Are The Different Types Of Traceability Matrix?

-Traceability matrices come in different forms depending on what you want to track: requirements, test cases, designs, code, or defects.
+Traceability matrices come in different forms depending on what you want to track, such as requirements, test cases, designs, code, or defects.
+Knowing what is a traceability matrix in software testing is helps teams choose the right approach for their project.

-While the most common is the Requirements Traceability Matrix (RTM), there are different RTM testing types in the QA process: Forward Traceability, Backwards (Reverse) Traceability, and Bi-Directional Traceability.
+While the most common is the Requirements Traceability Matrix, there are different RTM testing types, including Forward Traceability, Backwards Traceability, and Bi-Directional Traceability.

 1. Forward Traceability Matrix (FTM)